 Please view this article to learn more: Our Dividend Methodology...

-At the very least, using the Valuentum Dividend Cushion™ ratio can help you avoid stocks that are at risk of cutting their dividends in the future.
+At the very least, using the Valuentum Dividend Cushion™ ratio can help one avoid stocks that are at a high risk of cutting their dividends in the future.
 We provide the Valuentum Dividend Cushion™ ratio in the dividend reports and monthly Dividend Growth Newsletter, and we also scale the safety of a firm’s dividend based on this measure in simple terms: Excellent, Good, Poor, Very Poor.
 Here’s a glimpse of the Valuentum Dividend Cushion™ ratios (as of November 2017) for a sample set of stocks in our coverage universe.
 Please note that the current ratio on these and hundreds more are available with a membership to our website.

 Understanding Dividend Growth